How to Give

 See your company’s matching gift form for full information on matching gift eligibility and program limitations.

 Gifts can be made to the University to memorialize a person or event.
 These gifts may take a variety of forms that are both meaningful and appropriate, including donations for scholarship support, contributions of books or special collections for the Library, and gifts of art or equipment.
 In addition, the University provides opportunities for donors to contribute for campus beautification projects such as tree planting or bench installation.
+For more info, contact Katie Oslin at (603) 862-4495.

 - About the Foundation